MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/setting-up-local-kernel-debugging-of-a-single-computer-manually.md

 # Setting Up Local Kernel Debugging of a Single Computer Manually

 Debugging Tools for Windows supports *local kernel debugging*.
 This is kernel-mode debugging on a single computer.
 In other words, the debugger runs on the same computer that is being debugged.
-With local debugging you can examine state, but not break into kernel mode processes that would cause the OS to stop running.
+With local debugging, you can examine state, but not break into kernel mode processes that would cause the OS to stop running.

 The *local* bcdedit option is available in Windows 8.0 and Windows Server 2012 and later.